Log in

 Sensory Needs

-The following organizations support individuals with sensory needs related to diagnoses like autism, Down syndrome and genetic conditions.
+The following organizations support individuals with sensory needs related to diagnoses such as autism, Down syndrome and genetic conditions.

 Email: fidgetquilts@lifescc.net